rsponholtz/X11-in-Azure/README.md

 Download and install VcXsrv from `https://sourceforge.net/projects/vcxsrv/`.

-# connect to your Linux machine and test
+# Connect to your Linux machine and test

 In your remote desktop session, run VxXsrv from the desktop icon or the windows start menu.
 It will put an icon on your taskbar: